hadronized/blog/Luminance_uniform_and_contravariance.md

     draw something; what happens if we forget to call a `sendUniform`?
 If we haven’t sent the uniform yet, we might have an undefined behavior.
 If we already have, we will *override* all future draws with that value, which is very wrong… ;
-  - with that way of representing uniforms, we have a very imperative interface; we can do much better than that in **Haskell**.
+  - with that way of representing uniforms, we have a very imperative interface; we can have a more composable and pure approach than that, hence enabling us to gain in power and flexibility.

 # What luminance used to do